 Blue cheese is used in a wide range of savory dishes.
 First, it is a fantastic ingredient to make soup, gravy, and dipping sauce because of its rich taste and creamy texture.
 You can also serve it as a burger spread.
 Crumbled blue cheese often goes with salads and pizza.

-As blue cheese becomes common, many varieties are developed in various European countries.
+As this becomes common, many blue cheese varieties are developed in various European countries.
 Up to date, there are 6 named varieties.
 Look at the table below for a brief comparison.

 |Roquefort||France||Semi-hard, quite moist and crumbly||Tangy, sharp, and pungent||Apples, walnuts, and wines|